yuvaldori/gigaspaces-wiki-jekyll/xap102adm/web-management-monitoring.markdown

     </grafana>
 {%endhighlight%}

+{%note%}
+Please note that Grafana is fully client-side therefore even if InfluxDB is installed on the same host as the web UI the URL needs to be reachable by the client node accessing the UI.
+{%endnote%}

-After this configuration, restart XAP.
-Your XAP infrastructure should now be connected and generate data in InfluxDB with the default configuration.
+Once this configuration is complete and XAP is restarted we are now ready to start visualising our metrics.
+Our XAP infrastructure should now be connected and writing data to InfluxDB with the default configuration.

 # Monitor view